Jufrench/testbuild/README.md

 ### Accessibility
 The examples didn't show what color, if any, to use when hovering over the dropdown menu items under the "SOLUTIONS" menu item.
 I felt like the most logical colors to use were either the hue of green that is used in the examples or the hue of blue.
-I decided on blue and I'll explain why.
+I decided on blue and I'll explain why in the "Accessibility" section following this section.

 ![Dropdown Menu](./assets/images/dropdown_image.png)